 Hekhalot” (palaces), derives from the divine abodes seen by the practitioner following a long period of ritual purification, self-mortification, and ecstatic prayer and meditation.
 In their visions, these mystics would enter into the celestial realms and journey through the seven stages of mystical ascent: the Seven Heavens and seven throne rooms“. -religion.wikia.org.

-And same as Teresa of Avila’s vision, in their innermost palace resides their divine King (an androgynous god of forces) or an angelic image called Metatron, king of angels whom they say helps them & gives them knowledge, Rabbi Michael Laitman teaches that, “The Serpent is the Angel of Help.
+And same as Teresa of Avila’s vision, in their innermost palace resides their divine King (an androgynous god of forces) or an angelic image called Metatron, king of angels responsible for the seraphims, whom, they say helps them & gives them knowledge.
+Rabbi Michael Laitman teaches that, “The Serpent is the Angel of Help.
 We should be grateful to the Serpent.”

 The Merkabah writings give great emphasis on prayer, meditation, mystical contemplation, magical names, magical talismans and the development of ethical & moral qualities, which are referred to as prerequisites for understanding the secrets of the seven palaces.
 These Kabbalistic Jews also teach that the prayers of the ‘righteous & sincere’ person (unsaved ones) are carried from one palace or mansion to the next by a seraphim, the same angel encountered by Teresa.